nautobot/nautobot/nautobot/docs/development/best-practices.md

 - Filtersets **must** inherit from `nautobot.extras.filters.NautobotFilterSet` (which inherits from `nautobot.utilities.filters.BaseFilterSet`)
     - This affords that automatically generated lookup expressions (`ic`, `nic`, `iew`, `niew`, etc.) are always included
     - This also asserts that the correct underlying `Form` class that maps the generated form field types and widgets will be included
-- FIltersets **must** publish all model fields from a model, including related fields.
+- Filtersets **must** publish all model fields from a model, including related fields.
-    - All fields should be provided using `Meta.fields = "__all__"` and this would be preferable for the first and common case as it requires the least maintanence and overhead and asserts parity between the model fields and the filterset filters.
+    - All fields should be provided using `Meta.fields = "__all__"` and this would be preferable for the first and common case as it requires the least maintenance and overhead and asserts parity between the model fields and the filterset filters.
     - In some cases simply excluding certain fields would be the next most preferable e.g. `Meta.exclude = ["unwanted_field", "other_unwanted_field"]`
     - Finally, the last resort should be explicitly declaring the desired fields using `Meta.fields =`.
 This should be avoided because it incurs the highest technical debt in maintaining alignment between model fields and filters.
 - In the event that fields do need to be customized to extend lookup expressions, a [dictionary of field names mapped to a list of lookups](https://django-filter.readthedocs.io/en/stable/ref/filterset.html#declaring-filterable-fields) **may** be used, however, this pattern is only compatible with explicitly declaring all fields, which should also be avoided for the common case.
 For example: